TianXie1999/starter-academic/content/home/accomplishments.md

   certificate_url = ""
   date_start = "2020-07-01"
   date_end = ""
-  description = "1.Examined the relationship between different factors (including delay rate, passenger fare and major events) and stock price of commercial airlines in the United States;2.Developed a time series regression model to predict stock price with testing error below 0.5"
+  description = "Examined the relationship between different factors (including delay rate, passenger fare and major events) and stock price of commercial airlines in the United States, and developed a time series regression model to predict stock price with testing error below 0.5"

 [[item]]
   organization = "COMAP"